Yimikami/Koochi/to-do.md

 - [x] User can have separate direct messages with same users on different servers.
 I will try to fix this.
 - [ ] Improve the direct message system.
+- [ ] The starter of the conversation can delete other user's messages and the other user can't delete nor edit the messages.
+I will try to fix this.

 # Home Page